 Total Dividend Income: $1,659

 Last month, it was $1,656, so we gained $3 of theoretical monthly money from theoretical dividends.
 Earlier in the month, I think this would have been $1,700 or close to it.
 This is an all-time new record for us, but obviously not exciting.

 Very Close to Passive Income

-The stock market goes up and down which makes the dividends fluctuate as well.
-The rental property income keeps going up, because the mortgages are always getting paid down every month.
-The stock market can more a lot faster than the housing market.
-In any case, I like having both of them working for us.
+The stock market goes up and down fast which makes the dividends calculation fluctuate a bit.
+The rental property income keeps going up because the mortgages are always getting paid down every month.
+Unless there’s a housing market crash, this should continue to happen.

-Last month it was $2,981, so it’s time to celebrate crossing the big $3K!
-That’s grown from a combined $2,354 in January 2017.
-Since then, this has gone from an estimated annual income of $28,252 from these sources to $36,832.
-Investing (in this bull market) is awesome!
+Last month it was $3,475, so it’s up $19.
+Last month was an all-time high, so we continue breaking records.
+It has grown from a combined $2,354 in January 2017.
+Since then, this has gone from an estimated annual income of $28,252 from these two sources to $41,933.
 It’s worth noting that, once again, these are fudged numbers that aren’t “real” yet.
-However, looking forward to 9 years from now when the investment properties are paid off and how the stock market might grow (assuming a conservative 4%), this number could reach 80K a year.
-I estimate our long-term expenses to be around $35,000 a year, so we should be firmly in the positive side of things.
+However, I’m looking forward to 9 years from now when the mortgages on the investment properties are paid off.
+Add in stock market growth (of a conservative 4%) and this number could reach $85K/year or more.

 Final Alternative Income